zesje/zesje/README.md

 Yarn keeps track of all the client-side dependancies in `config.json` when you install new packages with `yarn add ...`

 ### Running a development server
-First build all the client-side assets:

-    webpack --watch

-the `--watch` flag tells webpack to rebuild the frontend code whenever files in `client/` change.

-Then, in a separate terminal, run the development server:

-    python zesje
+run

+    `yarn start`

+to start the development server, which you can access on http://127.0.0.1:5000.
-This will also re-load the code when you make modifications in `zesje/`.
+It will automatically reload whenever you change any source files in `client/` or `zesje/`.